 Q. How do I start a student organization?

 Q. How do I get funds for my student organization?

 A. The Student Bar Association funds student organizations.
 You must apply for funding from the SBA, but to do so your organization must be registered with the Office for Student Affairs.
 All funds, whether allocated by the SBA or separately fundraised, must be kept in a University of Denver Sturm College of Law account.
 For more information about accounts, see Molly Keegan in the Dean’s Suite.

 Q. What is the class taping policy?

-A. As of December 15, 2006 The Sturm College of Law will no longer offer students class taping privileges.
+A. As of December 15, 2006, the Sturm College of Law will no longer offer students class taping privileges.
 Students who miss class should contact their professors or other students to obtain class notes.
-Under extenuating circumstances, students may contact Patty Powell, Associate Dean of Student Affairs in Suite 115, to request permission to have a class taped.
-If Dean Powell approves a student request he will forward that request to Multimedia Services.
+Under extenuating circumstances, students may contact Jessica Boynton, Assistant Dean of Student Affairs in Suite 115, to request permission to have a class taped.
+If Dean Boynton approves a student request she will forward that request to Multimedia Services.

 Where Do I Go?
 Who Should I See